Action script with a security trigger

 Script explanation

-The script first creates an EntityLoadConfiguration object to specify which properties should be loaded with the entity.
+1. Create an EntityLoadConfiguration object to specify which properties should be loaded with the entity.
 In this example, we only need to load the UserGroupToUser relation, which specifies which groups the user belongs to.

 RequestResponse